 “I look forward to representing the commonsense, Wisconsin values of the constituents of the rural 42nd Assembly District, and I am eager to advocate on their behalf in the State Capitol.”

-Jon has been active on the Lodi EMS Commission, a member of the Lodi Optimists, and served as president of Lodi and Lake Wisconsin Chamber of Commerce.
+Jon has been active on the Lodi EMS Commission, a member of the Lodi Optimists and the Lodi Rotary Club, and served as president of Lodi and Lake Wisconsin Chamber of Commerce.
 Additionally, he started and operates the Lodi Pride Concerts in the Park series which runs weekly in the summer, and he and Chris co-founded the annual Lodi Pride free Thanksgiving dinner.
-Jon currently serves as supervisor on the Town of Lodi Board.
+Jon is currently serving his 2nd term as a Columbia County Board Supervisor, and previously served two terms on the Lodi Town Board.

 As a father of four and grandfather of seven, I know the importance of quality local schools.
 I will prioritize education funding because every child deserves to receive a valuable education, and our students and teachers deserve the resources they need to excel in the classroom.